mogba/pillio/README.md

 This application works together with an automated pills dispenser, built with embedded systems.

 The dispenser has 15 usable slots to place medications.
-It also has a lid with a mechanism to register when an elderly person removes the medication from a slot.
+It also has a lid with a mechanism that registers when an elderly person removes the medication from the device.

 <p align="center">
   <img